 The Oriental Institute conservation staff, with the participation of the Getty post-graduate interns, undertook the next phase of the project.
 This involved creating mock-up RP system™ A-type storage chambers using metal coupons (silver, lead, copper and iron) as the test material.
 Prior to creation of the mock-up chambers, however, it was necessary to test each of the items to be placed in the chambers to ensure they would not adversely affect the condition of the test coupons and cause any alterations in the sealed environment.
 Five test chambers were set up each containing the four metal coupons and one component to be used in the mock-up RP system™ A-type storage chamber.
 Each test chamber was sealed in an Escal bag.
 The components tested were the hygrometer, the Escal bag itself, the glass dish in which the coupons were to be placed, the adhesive eye through which the oxygen analyzer pierces the chamber and the RP system™ A-type tablet.
 After six months, the coupons were removed from the test chamber and analyzed.
 None of the materials that are to be used in the mock-up RP system™ A-type storage chambers altered the test coupons during these tests.
 These results cleared the way for the creation of the actual mock-up RP system™ A-type storage chambers.

 Many people were contacted, both in the conservation and science communities, and we thank all of them.
-A few of the generous people who shared their expertise and time with us are (to-date):
+A few of the generous people who shared their expertise and time with us were:

 Shin Maekawa, The Getty Conservation Institute;